durran/aws-lambda-ruby/README.md

-# Deployig a Ruby AWS Lambda function with MongoDB
+# Deploying a Ruby AWS Lambda function with MongoDB

 ## Setup